hoteltonight/HTGradientEasing/README.md

 This should be familiar, just adding the easing function and keyframe count to the normal colors and locations properties.
 Note: UIColors please!
 (Note to self: I should put that in the header.)

+## Use it?
+Love/hate it?

+Tweet me @jakejennings, and check out HotelTonight's engineering blog: http://engineering.hoteltonight.com